The online environment has become a powerful tool for selling just about everything you can imagine and greeting cards are no exception to that rule.

 But, you could also take an entirely different approach.

-One option might be making a site where you teach people how to make creative cards of their own.
+One option might be making an affiliate website where you teach people how to make creative cards of their own.
 In that case, you wouldn’t be selling or promoting cards.
 Instead, you might be promoting card-creation tools that you use and related products that you recommend.
 Doing so would even mean that you can still make amazing cards but you get to do so on your own schedule.

 You just handle the promotion, normally through content creation (articles, videos, social media), and the company you promote handles the rest.